jdomenechb/php-ddd-repository-filter-example/README.md

 ## Running the project

-The project contains a demonstration using a MySQL database.
+The project contains a demonstration using a MySQL and a MongoDB database.
 First, you will need to setup the demo infrastructure.
 For this purpose, you can run the following command, which setups a database populated with a fixture of demo data using [Docker](https://www.docker.com/):